 With that said many people post their offers there as it’s free for both the vendors and buyers (tenants), in comparison to the ImmobilienScout24 where landlords need to pay a fee.

-The biggest benefit of this platform that you won’t see any agents or brokers there, listings are only private with direct contact to owners.
+The biggest benefit of this platform is that you won’t see any agents or brokers there, listings are only private with direct contact to owners.
 To have a profile on eBay Kleinanzeigen is advisable overall, there you can and sell almost everything from and to people directly both new and used.

 For example, after renting an apartment you will need to buy furniture since most of them come empty.
 Therefore you can use eBay Kleinanzeigen to buy some inexpensive pieces of furniture, there are plenty to choose from.